Gay Talese: Early life and education

-Professional career
+Career

 Newspaper reporter

-After graduation in June 1953, Talese relocated to New York City, yet could only find work as a copyboy.
-The job was, however, at the esteemed New York Times and Talese arrived for his mundane position nevertheless in handstitched Italian suits.
-Talese was eventually able to get an article published in the Times, albeit unsigned (without credit).
-In "Times Square Anniversary" (November 2, 1953), Talese interviewed the man, Herbert Kesner, Broadcast Editor, who was responsible for managing the headlines that flash across the famous marquee above Times Square.
+After graduation in June 1953, Talese moved to New York City, but could only find work as a copyboy.
+The job, however, was at The New York Times.
+He was eventually able to get an article published in the Times, albeit unsigned.
+In "Times Square Anniversary" (November 2, 1953), Talese interviewed the man (Herbert Kesner, Broadcast Editor) responsible for managing the headlines that flash across the famous marquee above Times Square.

-Talese followed this with an article in the February 21, 1954 edition, concerning the chairs used on the boardwalk of Atlantic City (something with which he was familiar as his home town of Ocean City is the next hamlet south of the gambling mecca).
-Yet, his budding journalism career would have to be put on hold – Talese was drafted into the United States Army in 1954.
+Talese followed this up with an article in the 21 February 1954 edition concerning the chairs used on the boardwalk of Atlantic City.
+However, his budding journalism career would have to be put on hold, as he was drafted into the United States Army in 1954.

-Talese had been required (as were all male students at the time owing to the Korean War) to join the Reserve Officers' Training Corps (ROTC) and had relocated to New York awaiting his eventual commission as a second lieutenant.
+Talese had been required (as were all male students at the time owing to the Korean War) to join the Reserve Officers' Training Corps (ROTC), and had moved to New York awaiting his eventual commission as a second lieutenant.
 Talese was sent to Fort Knox, Kentucky, to train in the Tank Corps.
-Finding his mechanical skills lacking, Talese was transferred to the Office of Public Information where he once again worked for a local newspaper, Inside the Turret, and soon had his own column, "Fort Knox Confidential".
+Finding his mechanical skills lacking, Talese was transferred to the Office of Public Information where he worked for an army newspaper, Inside the Turret (known today as The Gold Standard), and soon had his own column, "Fort Knox Confidential".

-When Talese completed his military obligation during 1956, he was rehired by the New York Times as a sports reporter.
+When Talese completed his military service in 1956, he was re-engaged by The New York Times as a sports reporter.
 Talese later opined, "Sports is about people who lose and lose and lose.
 They lose games; then they lose their jobs.
 It can be very intriguing."
 Of the various fields, boxing had the most appeal for Talese, largely because it was about individuals engaged in contests and those individuals in the mid to late 1950s were becoming predominately non-white at the prizefight level.
 He wrote 38 articles about Floyd Patterson alone.

-For this, Talese was rewarded with a promotion to the Times' Albany Bureau to cover state politics.
-It was a short-lived assignment, however, as Talese's exacting habits and meticulous style soon irritated his new editors so much that they recalled him to the city, assigning him to write minor obituaries.
-Talese puts it, "I was banished to the obituary desk as punishment – to break me.
+Talese was then assigned to the Times Albany Bureau to cover state politics.
+It was a short-lived assignment, however, as his exacting habits and meticulous style soon irritated his new editors so much that they recalled him to the city, assigning him to write minor obituaries.
+As Talese puts it: "I was banished to the obituary desk as punishment – to break me.
 There were major obituaries and minor obituaries.
 I was sent to write minor obituaries not even seven paragraphs long."
 After a year working for the Times obituary section, he began to write articles for the Sunday Times, which was then managed as a separate organization from the daily Times by editor Lester Markel.